tyson-swetnam/ua-library-lightning-talk/PITCHME.md

 ---

-## Build your own GIS Data Scientist workbench
+## Use CyVerse to build your own GIS Data Scientist workbench!

 ---